ton-hue/tonhue.github.io/index.md

 # Welcome to Tonio Thurman's E-portfolio

-This website contains coding enhancements to showcase skills in specific categories in Computer Science.
+This website contains projects complete to showcase data science skills.

-# **Before we begin here is the Artifact Code Review of all three sections!**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/7XQQKYpjono" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 -----